 IELTS Marking Scheme & Band Chart

 IELTS stands for International English Language Testing System, and it is an essential exam if you wish to immigrate or study abroad.
 The test gives an average band score accordingly to the Reading, Writing, Listening, and Speaking scores.
 The scores in IELTS are calculated in terms of ‘band scores’.
-The band score ranges from 0-9, each band represents a different level of competence.
+The band score ranges from 0-9, with each band representing a different level of competence.
+The test is marked out of 40 marks, and scores out of 40 are converted to the IELTS 9-band scale.
 Band 0 is given when a candidate did not attempt the test, and band 9 means high expertise in the language.
 To know more about IELTS Marking Scheme & Band Chart, keep reading this blog!

 How IELTS Band Scores are Calculated?